 - 1.1 This Funding Strategy Statement has been prepared in accordance with Regulation 56 of the Local Government Pension Scheme (Scotland) Regulations 2014 (the Regulations).
-The Statement describes the strategy of Dundee City Council acting in its capacity as Administering Authority (the Administering Authority) for the funding of Tayside Pension Fund (the Fund). - 1.2 As required by Regulation 56(4)9a), the Statement has been prepared having regard to guidance published by CIPFA in March 2004.
+The Statement describes the strategy of Dundee City Council acting in its capacity as Administering Authority (the Administering Authority) for the funding of Tayside Pension Fund (the Fund). - 1.2 As required by Regulation 56(4), the Statement has been prepared having regard to guidance first published by CIPFA in March 2004, with revisions in September 2016 to reflect the introduction of the Public Service Pensions Act 2013, the new 2015 scheme and changes to investment regulations.